Xsear/xLootTracker/README.md

 ### thiconZ
 For his work on the early API reference, which I made use of numerous times during the development of xSquadLootManager.

+### Tomohisa
+For his work on Chinese localization.

 ### Tomonor
 For his help with testing the addon, as well as feedback and ideas.